-It is expected that the act on establishing a legal and a distribution framework for a generally accepted digital identity may be in a final form by the end of 2019.
+It is expected that the act on establishing a legal and a distribution framework for a generally accepted digital identity may be finalised by the end of 2020; discussion is ongoing in the parliament.
+The main matter for debate is that private institutions will issue the digital identity, although based on a state licence.

 The draft of the new Data Protection Act published in 2017 is still on hold.
-It is expected that it will not be discussed in parliament prior to the end of 2019 and will not become effective in 2020.
+The earliest date for it to become effective is in 2021.